-Here you will find information about our V-Star antenna from 1MHz to 32MHz.
+Here you will find information about our V-Star antenna, which is excellent for transmitting and receiving from 1MHz to 32MHz.
 It is constructed from design instructions by Karl Rothammel.

 The antenna we use in our station is the so-called V-Star.
 Which theoretically is published in the antennas manual by Karl Rothammel.
 After long experiments we found that this is one very effective and easy to manufacture antenna.
 But an amateur must have about 8 acres of land, in order to be able to realize its construction.